 - Skid plate from the front all the way to the back of the transfer-case

 - Rear Locker if your H3 didn’t come with one

-With all these parts bolted on to an H3 Hummer the vehicle will be worlds better than it was in the stock form.
-Keeping up with any mildly modified wrangler wouldn’t be to much to ask of this H3.
+With all these parts bolted on to an H3 Hummer, the vehicle will be worlds better than it was in the stock form.
+Keeping up with any mildly modified wrangler wouldn’t be too much to ask of this H3.
 The ground clearance gains from the couple inch lift and the skid plates make for some huge differences off-road.
-A winch is always handy and very helpful when someone get stuck.
+A winch is always handy and very helpful when someone gets stuck.
 Rock sliders and skid plates keep the vehicle protected.
 And if you H3 didn’t come with a locker from the factory, this will be the best upgrade you could ever do to the vehicle.

 After all that there is just but one thing left to do after bolt all those parts on the Hummer and that is to, Drive it.